 In fact, there is nothing difficult in the process of mixing coins online.
 BitCoin mixing consists of several stages, but there are some differences in them so the number and order of these stages may vary depending on the tumbler selected.

 Why do all the mixers accept BitCoin only?
 The reason for that is not only the popularity of this coin but also its lack of anonymity.
-However, there is a cryptocurrency which is much more private than BitCoin and does not require the use of tumbler platforms.
+However, there is a cryptocurrency that is much more private than BitCoin and does not require the use of tumbler platforms.

 Originally, there were two anonymous coins such as Zcash and Monero, later Dash was added to this list too.
 Zcash confidentiality was achieved thanks to a cryptographic tool called zk-SNARK, while Monero features the ring signatures technology for this purpose.
 Dash is characterized by using the PrivateSend technology which includes mixing and breaking a transaction in several inputs automatically.
 These approaches help to hide traces of the transactions and prevent their observation.

 In addition to the choice of the coin, it is important to select anonymous wallets too.
-Electrum wallets and Dark wallets, for example, have a built-in mixing option which prevents from using third-party services.
+Electrum wallets and Dark wallets, for example, have a built-in mixing option that prevents from using third-party services.
 One more way to make your transactions anonymous is to use special payment systems such as Z-Pay, which issues and transfers anonymized bills.

 It makes no sense to question the popularity of BitCoin, but there is much evidence that this coin lacks anonymity.
 Therefore, it can be a necessity to use mixing services if you want to make your crypto transactions untraceable.
 Now you can see that a mixing process is simple and does not require additional knowledge, so every BitCoin holder can take advantage of it paying a quite low fee from 0.5% to 3%.